Manila, the Philippines

 Manila City Hall

-The trees around the shrine had been adorned with yellow lanterns to coincide with the holiday season.
+Back at City Hall, the trees around the shrine had been adorned with yellow lanterns to coincide with the holiday season.
 Along with the Christmas tree and the City Hall’s iconic clock tower, the place was radiant and welcoming to the public, not the dark, dirty, and dangerous place that used to be avoided for decades.

 Martial Law Memorial Wall